DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 The first thread in the group atomically adds this value to the global `Statistics` counter.
 Note that this is much faster than incrementing the counter from each thread because it minimizes the access to global memory.

-The final step of the amplification shader is calling the `DispatchMesh()` function with the number of groups and the payload.
+The final step of the amplification shader is calling the `DispatchMesh()` function with the number of groups and the payload that will spawn an s_TaskCount mesh shader invocations.
 For compatibility with Vulkan API you should only use the X group count.
 The `DispatchMesh()` function must be called exactly once per amplification shader.
 The `DispatchMesh()` call implies a `GroupMemoryBarrierWithGroupSync()`, and ends the amplification shader group's execution.